Sobaka115/documents-api/README.md

 ```
 Configuration values should be equal to values from .env

-createdUsersCount value should be greater of equal to zero if database connected correctly
+createdDocumentsCount value should be greater of equal to zero if database connected correctly